sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>krb5-workstation</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Kerberos 5 programs for use on workstations
+Short desc    : Kerberos 5 programs for use on workstations
 URL          : https://web.mit.edu/kerberos/www/
-Лицензия     : MIT
+License      : MIT
-Описание     : Kerberos is a network authentication system.
+Descript     : Kerberos is a network authentication system.
 The krb5-workstation
              : package contains the basic Kerberos programs (kinit, klist, kdestroy,
              : kpasswd).
 If your network uses Kerberos, this package should be
              : installed on every workstation.